-- Streamlining health literacy across other relevant EU policy initiatives, including; the new health programme "Health for Growth" the European Innovation Partnership for Active and Healthy Ageing; the EU's Framework Programme for Research and Innovation, "Horizon 2020"; the new Structural Funds and Cohesion Policy 2014-2020; the EU's Digital Agenda; and the eHealth Governance Initiative; - Including health literacy in upcoming EU policy developments, such as the reflection process on chronic diseases, across therapy areas and ranging from prevention to care management aspects; - Providing EU funding and support for further research and projects on health literacy, including the costs linked to health illiteracy.
-In this context, allocating funding to a second European Health Literacy Survey that includes further Member States; - The European Commission should help support the work of the collaborative network Health Literacy Europe, notably by involving all interested stakeholders, in order to share best practices and provide a platform for collaborative ventures in Health Literacy.
+- Ensuring health literacy is a cross-cutting priority in the new phase of the European Innovation Partnership for Active and Healthy Ageing (EIP-AHA) - Providing EU funding and support for further research and projects on health literacy, including the costs linked to health illiteracy.
+In this context, allocating funding to a second European Health Literacy Survey that includes further Member States and to make it part of the Eurobarometer; - Promoting investment in health literacy interventions under the EU Structural Funds.
+The European Commission should help support the work of the collaborative network Health Literacy Europe, notably by involving all interested stakeholders, in order to share best practices and provide a platform for collaborative ventures in Health Literacy.